gbif/hp-swissnatcoll/en/how-to-publish-data.md

 - *Records count / est.*: numerical display of the progress, with first the number of records currently present in the dataset on DAGI and second the total number of specimens stated on your collection page on [GRSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"}
 - *Updated At*: timestamp of the last action executed on the dataset)

-Only the Collection Digitizers can add (🪟New dataset), edit (📝) and delete (🗑️) datasets in the Datasets page.
+Only the Collection Administrators can add (🪟New dataset), edit (📝) and delete (🗑️) datasets in the Datasets page.

 ### Dataset page